Donald Trump On Coronavirus: ‘Not Only Is It Hidden, But It’s Very Smart’

 Trump argued that he doesn’t need widespread testing to know the coronavirus will soon “retreat,” and suggested that certain areas of the nation don’t need testing because they are not experiencing outbreaks similar to that in New York.

-The commander-in-chief also touted the testing system in the United States, claiming that it is “the best” in the world, which does not seem to be true given that countries such as Japan and South Korea are testing more people per capita than the U.S.
+The commander-in-chief also touted the testing system in the U.S., claiming that it is “the best” in the world, which does not seem to be true given that countries such as Japan and South Korea are testing more people per capita than the U.S.

 "Vast areas of our country do not need this." — Trump argues "there is no issue" with testing because there are enough to go around for America's most rural areas pic.twitter.com/0yg0cTozTl